BuildPC/Frontend/README.md

 8. run "npm install" to have webpack mix
 9. make sure "npm run dev" successfully runs.
 10. enjoy the laravel.
 11. Changes made can be direcly pushed to the repo!
 (Make sure you push into a branch rather than the master.)

+*If you have any questions please feel free to open an Issue ask there!*